-- What are the solutions to get you through, over and beyond them?
+- What are the solutions or options to get you through, over, and beyond them?

-- What would be the smallest or easiest first step for you?
+- What is the smallest or easiest first step for you?

-- Who else could help you in completing your actions?
+- Who else can help you in completing your actions?

-- What’s one action you could take in the next 10 minutes?
+- What’s one action you can take in the next 10 minutes?

-- What are the three actions you could take that would make the most sense this week?
+- What are the three actions you can take that would make the most sense this week?

 4. Take action

-- Dare to declare: Who are you going to ask for help and how can they support you?
+- Dare to declare: Who are you going to ask to support you and keep you accountable?